AmanL04/Profile-Template/README.md

-#Profile Template
+# Profile Template
-This is a simple prifle template/a resume' page.
+This is a simple profile template/ resume' page.